Tech-with-Vidhya/AWS_SageMaker_TensorFlow_Keras_CNN_Model_Fashion_MNIST/README.md

 <h3><b><u>Introduction:</u></b></h3>

-This project covers the end to end implementation of a Convolutional Neural Network (CNN) Multi-Class Classifier Deep Learning Model for the Fashion MNIST Dataset using TensorFlow Keras Library in AWS SageMager.
+This project covers the end to end implementation of a Convolutional Neural Network (CNN) Multi-Class Classifier Deep Learning Model for the Fashion MNIST Dataset using TensorFlow Keras and Apache MXNet on the GPU Instance using AWS SageMager.

 AWS SageMaker is a fully-managed cloud based service offered by AWS to build, design and deploy E2E machine learning models.

-The objective of the Deep Learning model is to predict and classify the fashion images in to various classes/categories using the deep learning technique.
+The objective of the Deep Learning model is to predict and classify the fashion images in to various classes/categories using the deep learning techniques of TensorFlow Keras and Apache MXNet.

 <h3><b><u>Dataset:</u></b></h3>